wavemaker/docs/learn/on-premise/architecture.md

 Each WaveMaker app that is deployed into the internal WaveMaker Cloud is allocated a separate container.
 Thus the deployed apps are also isolated from each other.

-### 4. External Instances
+### 4. Studio Workspace Instance/App Deployment Instances

-Capacity added for User Workspace and App Deployments, we call it as External Instances.
+Capacity added for User Workspace and App Deployments, we call it as Studio Workspace Instance/App Deployment Instances.

 Internally WME utilizes Docker containers to segregate and isolate the platform components and the developer workspace as depicted below.